 2. Controlling and securing access to business applications in physical or cloud datacenters, or to public cloud applications, such as Office 365.

-Remote access to Physical Datacenters
+Use Case 1: Remote Access to Physical Datacenters

 Remote users need regional or global access to applications hosted in data centers.
 Traditionally, they accessed applications by running VPN clients on their remote devices and connected to VPN concentrators or datacenter firewalls.